rugbyprof/2143-Object-Oriented-Programming/Lectures/Json_Intro/README.md

 ---
-title: "Introduction to JSON and Using nlohmann::json in C++"
+title: "Introduction to JSON and Using json in C++"
-description: "An introductory document on JSON and how to use the nlohmann::json library in C++ for common CRUD operations, using candy store data as an example."
+description: "An introductory on nlohmanns library in C++"
+category: "lecture"
+tags: ["json", "c++"]
+slug: "Json_Intro"
+order: 2
+visibility: "public"
 ---

 ## Introduction to JSON